Assisting Grieving Families to Find Closure While Maintaining Compliance with HIPAA

 HIPAA Compliance with Health Insurance and Wellness Concept, Health Insurance Portability and Accountability text with stethoscope on grey background, Healthy and wellness concept

-Having dealt with the families of overdose victims and seeing the hurt and anger at an inability to share information, the following steps were developed to help connect a family with the information they may need to understand what has happened and to find closure.
+Having dealt with the families of overdose victims and seeing the hurt and anger at an inability to share information, the following steps are recommended to help connect a family with the information they may need to understand what has happened and to find closure.

-Try to ascertain what the family already knows.
-In a recent conversation with the daughter of a client who was found deceased a few days earlier, the daughter stated, “I know he was on ‘films” (she was referring to the buprenorphine strips she found at her father’s house).
-When asked what “films” were, she didn’t know.
-The nurse she was talking to in the program asked her what was written on the package.
-She read, “b-u-p-r-e-n-o-r-p-h-i-n-e.”
-Now that it was clear that she knew he was on this medication, staff could explain what it was.
+5. Try to ascertain what the family already knows.
+In a conversation with the family member of someone who was found deceased a few days earlier, the person reported that she knew her relative was on medication (referring to the buprenorphine strips they found).
+When asked what medication they were referring to, the family member stated they didn’t know.
+Program staff, who were assisting the family member, asked them what was written on the package that was found.
+They read, “buprenorphine.”
+Now that it was clear that the deceased was on this medication, staff could explain what it was.

-When asked a specific question about their family member’s adherence to their treatment, it is acceptable to answer the question in the form of standard operating procedure.
-For example, a family dealing with anger at the death of their son angrily asked our program if he had been attending sessions.
-He had not, but, as is standard operating procedure in a low threshold buprenorphine program, he was in regular phone contact with the staff.
+6. When asked a specific question about their family member’s adherence to their treatment, it is acceptable to answer the question in the form of standard operating procedure.
+For example, a family dealing with the death of their adult relative asked program staff if he had been attending sessions.
+He had not, but, as is standard operating procedure in a low threshold buprenorphine program (“low threshold” meaning there are minimal contact requirements from the client), this person was in regular phone contact with the staff.
 This would be an appropriate time to let the family know that there are HIPAA limits to what can be shared.
 However, it would be appropriate to say, “As a low threshold program, we are in regular contact with ALL our clients.
-If your son was in our program, then we would have had regular contact with him, even if he could not make it to the site.”
-In this particularly sad scenario, the family remained angry that the program had not drug-tested him.
-A meeting was set up with the compliance officer (who is also a lawyer), who explained the protocols of a low threshold program.
-They were assured that all protocols were followed.
+If your family member was in our program, then we would have had regular contact with them, even if they could not make it to the site.”
+Arranging a meeting with the family and senior staff who can answer protocol-related questions, for example, a program director or patient advocate, would be an opportunity to explain to the family how these programs work as well as to validate their feelings and loss.

 In summary: